Airtable

 | Records | List, Get |

-For all authentication and configuration options, see the connector's authentication documentation.
+For all authentication options, see the connector's authentication documentation.

 Airtable API docs